varnish/vagent2/README.rst

 of Varnish.

 It listens to port 6085 by default.
 Try ``http://hostname:6085/html/`` for the HTML front-end.
-All arguments are optional.
-The Varnish Agent will read necessary options from the shm-log.
+All arguments are optional, but a password-file is required, see the ``-K`` option.
+The Varnish Agent will read other necessary options from the shm-log.

 The Varnish Agent persists VCL changes to ``/var/lib/varnish-agent/`` and